bgigurtsis/bluelight/README.md

 5. Extra strong bluetooth beacon

 For setup of bluelight.py just replace the MAC address in the script with the MAC address of your bluetooth beacon.

+All files in this repo are licensed with the GPL v2.0 license, and non-commercial and commercial re-use/modification is allowed so long as attribution is maintained.